Usborne continues to build its booming middle-grade list with a spell-binding story of friendship, forgiveness and bravery from author Zillah Bethell.

 When two Americans arrive on the island – Professor Atlas Hamelin and his daughter Maple – Blue Wing is charged with looking after the prickly and infuriating Maple.
 But, slowly, Blue Wing finds that Maple might be the one person who can understand what she’s going through, having recently lost her own mother.
 And when they discover that Professor Hamelin is secretly searching for an ancient treasure: an ancient Japanese scroll that contains the secret to immortality, they find themselves on a journey to depths of the ocean, where Xok lies waiting…

-Of the acquisition, Usborne’s Becky Walker said: “From the first glimpse of a shark’s fin, The Long Now bewitched the whole of the Usborne office, transporting us straight to New Ireland, and taking us on the journey of a lifetime.
-At once a brilliantly-woven adventure, The Long Now is also the story of the extraordinary power of friendship, of courage and of what home is and can be."
+Of the acquisition, Usborne’s Becky Walker said: “From the first glimpse of a shark’s fin, The Shark Caller bewitched the whole of the Usborne office, transporting us straight to New Ireland, and taking us on the journey of a lifetime.
+At once a brilliantly-woven adventure, The Shark Caller is also the story of the extraordinary power of friendship, of courage and of what home is and can be."

 I am absolutely over the new, waxing, waning, gibbous, crescent and honey moon joining the brilliant Usborne team!
 It's an astonishing honour and I am tru tru grateful.
 Zillah Bethell, author